Grand Heartland River Cruise

 This convenient shuttle will transport you from the ship to:

-• German American Heritage Center & Museum - A cultural center and museum listed on the National Register of Historic Places with fun and educational exhibits which preserve the heritage of German-Americans in the Midwest.
+- German American Heritage Center and Museum - A cultural center and museum listed on the National Register of Historic Places with fun and educational exhibits which preserve the heritage of German Americans in the Midwest.

 Activity Level: Low | ADA Accessibility: Yes